hsyche45/Portfolio/content/jobs/Minno Wasko/index.md

 url: 'http://www.minnowasko.com/mw/'
 ---

-- Responsible for the preperation of schemetic design concepts, preperation of design documentations.
+- Lead the renovation of parametric façade design pattern.
+Created the facade design guidance integrated with automation modeling tools using Dynamo (Java) with 70% improvement of modeling efficiency, and 20% of working efficiency.

-- Working closely with design team and assists to complete projects on aggresive schedules.
+- Responsible for the preparation of schematic design concepts and preparation of design documentations.

-- Assists in project-management scheduling and contractor follow-ups.
+- Developed firm-level information sharing platform BIM360 based on MySQL and delivered 3d models with Revit.

-- Utilizes systemetic and parametric softwares to develope solutions to design problems.
+- Working closely with design team to complete projects on aggressive schedules.